solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 ## Summary

-We deployed an application to Kubernetes and Gloo automatically discovered upstreams from it, including specific functions off of a swagger definition.
+We deployed an application to Kubernetes and Gloo Edge automatically discovered upstreams from it, including specific functions off of a swagger definition.
 We created a virtual service and routed requests to one of those endpoints.

 Let's clean up the virtual service we created: